AchBou/ach-private-cloud-uploader/steps.md

-1- creating the upload to s3 mechanism ✅
+- creating the upload to s3 mechanism ✅

-2- finding a method to skip image redundancy (solution: saving the file with its hash instead of filename) ✅
+- finding a method to skip image redundancy (solution: saving the file with its hash instead of filename) ✅

-3- adding a sync mechanism to upload new files (a server with an action triggered on file add ?? a sync button on a UI ?? a sync script??)
+- adding a sync mechanism to upload new files ✅

+- adding thumbnails for a fast visual recognition of the file ✅

-4- UI ??
+- UI ??

-4- finding a way to delete all uploaded content and still have easy access
+- finding a way to delete all uploaded content and still have easy access

-4.1- UI ??
+- UI ??

-5- a mechanism for easy sharing
+- a mechanism for easy sharing

-6- labeling and categorizing the pictures
+- labeling and categorizing the pictures